- Clinical science

 - Intubation + mechanical ventilation: indicated in all infants with CDH

-- ECLS) (: A heart-lung bypass pump which circulates the infant's blood through an artificial lung and then back into the bloodstream.
+- Extracorporeal life support (ECLS): A heart-lung bypass pump which circulates the infant's blood through an artificial lung and then back into the bloodstream.

 - Gastric decompression: insertion of a nasogastric tube + continuous suction

-- Ionotropic support may be required to maintain blood pressure
+- Inotropic support may be required to maintain blood pressure

 - Correction of hypoxia